odkr/pandoc-refheadstyle.lua/README.rst

 pandoc-refheadstyle.lua
 =======================

-``pandoc-refheadstyle`` sets a custom style for the reference section header, but only if the metadata field ``reference-section-title`` has been set to a non-empty value.
+``pandoc-refheadstyle.lua`` sets a custom style for the reference section header, that is, if the metadata field ``reference-section-title`` has been set to a non-empty value.

 By default, the reference section header will be assigned the custom style 'Bibliography Heading'.
-But you can change what style is assigned by setting the metadata field ``reference-header-style`` to the name of a style of your choice.
+But you can assign another style by setting the metadata field ``reference-header-style`` to the name of a style of your choice.
 If the style does not exist, it will be created.

 See the `manual page <man/pandoc-refheadstyle.lua.rst>`_ for more details.

-If you are using `panzer <https://github.com/msprev/panzer>`_ and need more fine-grained control over when which filter is applied, have a look at `pandoc-refheadstyle <https://github.com/odkr/pandoc-refheadstyle>`_, a Python version of this script that runs as ordinary filter.
+If you are using `panzer <https://github.com/msprev/panzer>`_ and need more fine-grained control over which filter runs when, have a look at `pandoc-refheadstyle <https://github.com/odkr/pandoc-refheadstyle>`_, which runs as ordinary filter.

 Installing ``pandoc-refheadstyle.lua``